Bowel Cancer Screening

 - put the bottle back in the box, sign and send it off

-Your results should be posted to you within 2 weeks of sending off your kit.
-If your results are negative, your GP will be informed and you will be sent a new test kit in 2 years.
+Your results should be posted to you within two weeks of sending off your kit.
+If your results are negative, your GP will be informed and you will be sent a new test kit in two years.

 How to get a screening kit

 If you are aged between 54 and 74 and registered with a GP, you should receive a kit automatically every 2 years.
 If you have lost or misplaced your kit you can call your GP or the free bowel cancer screening helpline on 0800 707 60 60 to request a new one.

 If you’re older than 74, then call the free bowel cancer screening helpline on 0800 707 60 60 to request a FIT kit.

 Watch the video below to find out more about bowel cancer screening.